Ben11304/Differential_Nas_energy_awareness/README.md

   Supports training based on the final architecture (genotype).

 - **`dl_energy_estimator/`**
-  Contains a model to predict energy consumption of operations.
+  Contains models to predict energy consumption of some operations.

 ---